Khan/style-guides/style/react.md

 ---------------------
 ### Language features

-#### Make "dumb" components pure.
+#### Make "presentation" components pure.

-It's useful to think of the React world as divided into "smart" components and "dumb" components.
+It's useful to think of the React world as divided into ["logic" components and "presentation" components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

-"Smart" components have application logic, but do not emit HTML themselves.
+"Logic" components have application logic, but do not emit HTML themselves.

-"Dumb" components are typically reusable, and do emit HTML.
+"Presentation" components are typically reusable, and do emit HTML.

-Smart components can have internal state, but dumb components never should.
+Logic components can have internal state, but presentation components never should.

 #### Prefer [props to state](http://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#what-components-should-have-state).